 Noticeably, no women were allowed to speak at this hearing, even though it investigated all the negative symptoms of the Pill that occurred in women.

-This is not unlike the way doctors and health advocates ignore the horrible side effects of birth control today in 2019.
+This is not unlike the way doctors and health advocates ignore the horrible side effects of birth control today.

 Negative Side Effects of Birth Control

-Recent studies from the Alfred Psychiatry Research Centre in Australia show that women (particularly adolescents) who take birth control are at a much, much higher risk of depression than women who do not.
-In fact, these studies reveal that you are twice as likely to be depressed if you are on birth control.
+Recent studies from the Alfred Psychiatry Research Centre in Australia show that women (particularly adolescents) who take birth control are at a much, much higher risk of depression than women who don't take it.
+In fact, these studies reveal that you're twice as likely to be depressed if you are on birth control.
 Teenagers are at an 80% increased risk of taking antidepressants after taking the Pill.

 Negative short term side effects of the Pill include mood swings, headaches, weight gain, breast tenderness, low libido, and nausea.
 Long term side effects are more extreme: anxiety, panic attacks, and reproductive issues later on life.

 Even worse, a 2017 Danish study reported in The New York Times found that many types of birth control can be linked to breast cancer.
 The study reveals that for every 100,000 women on hormonal birth control, there are 68 annual cases of breast cancer.
 Research also shows that the hormone progestin (which is commonly used in birth control today) raises the risk of breast cancer.

 Think that’s all?
 Think again.
 A 2017 Time Magazine article reported that “women taking hormonal contraceptives — like birth control pills, the patch, the ring, and hormonal IUDs — have up to triple the risk of suicide as women who never took hormonal birth control.”

 “Women taking hormonal contraceptives — like birth control pills, the patch, the ring, and hormonal IUDs — have up to triple the risk of suicide as women who never took hormonal birth control.”